 Sleeveless Blouses

 For women, sleeveless blouses can sometimes be an issue.
-I say this because I have had several customers who came to regret that choice.
+I say this because I had customers who regretted that choice.
 Remember, even though we are taking headshots, part of the upper arms will still show.
 As a result, the upper arms can stand out and appear more promiment then you would like.
-It is up to you!
-If you want to try it, we can certainly do that, but you may want to bring another shirt just in case.
-Blouses with short sleeves generally work out okay.
+We can try it if you like, but bring clothes change just in case.
+Blouses with short or long sleeves generally work out better.

 Changing Room

 A bathroom, with a large mirror, is available adjacent to the photo room.
 This room will be yours, exclusively, for the duration of your stay.
-If you would like to try more than one look, you are welcome to bring a change of clothes.
-You can hang your clothes on my curtain rod.
+If you would like to try more than one look, by all means bring a change of clothes.

 Hair and Makeup